 Chief among them is the level of competition.
-As we discussed earlier, Apple uses their own version of Miracast called AirPlay, while Google’s Chromecast dongles do not support the technology either.
+As we discussed earlier, Apple uses its own version of Miracast called AirPlay , while Google’s latest Chromecast dongles do not support the technology either.
 In fact, many critics believe that both AirPlay and Chromecast are “smarter” thanks to their ability to multi-task.

 Whereas Miracast will display what’s on your screen and nothing else, both AirPlay and Chromecast allow users to cast a video in the background while still performing other tasks in the foreground.

-Secondly, Miracast still significantly trails HDMI in terms of public uptake.
-Even though 5,000 supported devices sounds like a lot, it’s way behind the 3.5 billion HDMI devices in use.
+Secondly, Miracast still significantly trails HDMI in public uptake.
+Even though 10,000 supported devices sounds like a lot, it’s way behind the 3.5 billion HDMI devices in use.

-At this stage, you couldn’t feasibly go to a meeting or a conference and expect the equipment you’d be using to be Miracast compatible.
+At this stage, you couldn’t feasibly go to a meeting or conference and expect the equipment there to be Miracast compatible.
 You’d still have to take an HDMI cable with you.
 Ultimately, HDMI is so ubiquitous that it will take a long time to phase out completely.

 Miracast’s Future Is Looking Good

-On the one hand, Miracast is probably not ready to displace HDMI right at this very moment.
-The lower number of supported devices, the buggy connections, and the lack of universal compatibility make it too unreliable for consistent use in the wider world until adoption rates improve.
+On the one hand, Miracast is not ready to displace HDMI right at the moment.
+The lower number of supported devices, buggy connections, and lack of universal compatibility make it too unreliable for consistent use in the wider world until adoption rates improve.